cyverse/docs/docs/index.md

 Welcome to our Core Software Documentation pages!

-The [DevOps documentation](services/system_overview.md) is intended for professional DevOps and IT specialists with experience in Infrastructure as Code (IaC), Kubernetes (K8s), OpenStack Cloud, and Networking.
+The [DevOps documentation](services/system_overview.md) provides the details about deploying the CyVerse cyberinfrastructure.
+It is intended for professional DevOps and IT specialists with experience in Infrastructure as Code (IaC), Kubernetes (K8s), OpenStack Cloud, and Networking.

-The [Admin Guides](guides/devops.md) are intended for platform administrators.
+The [Admin Guides](guides/devops.md) are intended for CyVerse staff and administrators who will be managing user accounts and deploying containerized software applications on the infrastructure.

 <figure markdown>
   ![layercake](assets/layerCake.svg){width=800}
-  <figcaption>The CyVerse layer cake is divided into Hardware Resources, Services, and Products</figcaption>
+  <figcaption>The CyVerse infrastructure layer cake is stacked upon bare-metal Hardware, then Services, and finally Products</figcaption>
 </figure>

 ???
 Question "What is CyVerse?"